boardgameio/boardgame.io/docs/documentation/random.md

 The library uses a `seed` in `ctx._random` that is stripped before it is sent to the client.
 All the code that needs randomness uses this `seed` to generate random numbers.
+The inital match-seed will be randomly set by boargame.io.

 You can override the initial `seed` like this: